TheFreeCoin/DEFI-freefinance-document/README.md

-# PancakeSwap Intro
+# FreeFinance Intro

 ![](.gitbook/assets/masthead-twitter-3-%20%281%29.png)

 {% hint style="success" %}
-#### PancakeSwap helps you make the most out of your crypto in three ways:
+#### FreeFinance helps you make the most out of your crypto in three ways:

 #### Trade, Earn, and Win.
 {% endhint %}